lengochoa7112000/CTF/picoCTF/Java Script Kiddle/READ ME.md

 # Java Script Kiddle

-Start the challenge, there is a submit box for fill something.
+Start the challenge, there is a submit box for filling something.
 Notice that we have some special Java Script code

 ```js
 <script>